 Right around November every year I like to completely empty my coop, do a good cleaning, and check for any issues.
 Repair any holes or damage that could let drafts, snow, or rodents looking for a warm bed in. click here to read more about rodent proofing your coop.
-I like to pile the shavings high back in the coop and won’t clean it out again until around May, using the deep litter method.
+I like to pile the shavings high in the coop and won’t clean it out again until around May, using the deep litter method.
 This method utilizes the composting chicken manure to produce warmth.
 Click here to read about maintaining a deep litter coop.

-Wrap your chicken run in thick, clear plastic to create a sort of greenhouse effect to capture daytime warmth.
+Wrap your chicken run in thick, clear plastic to create a greenhouse effect to capture daytime warmth.
 The plastic also stops snow from blowing in the run.
 Chickens hate walking on snow!
 Check over the roosts, make sure they are in good condition and there is enough roost space for all your chickens.
-You want about 8 inches per bird.
+You want about 8-12 inches per bird.
 Huddling together keeps them warm and being able to hide their toes/legs in their warm body on the roosts keeps frostbite away.